Nil Mamano

 I received a PhD as part of the CS Theory group at UCI.
 I was fortunate to be advised by Professors David Eppstein and Michael Goodrich.
 Before that, I got a bachelor's degree in CS from UPC in my hometown of Barcelona.

 My research spans computational geometry, greedy algorithms, graph data structures, computational biology, and recreational mathematics.
-My dissertation, New Applications of the Nearest-neighbor Chain Algorithm (pdf, blog post, defense slides, David's blog) studies how to relax the "greedy choice" in certain greedy algorithms without affecting the final solution.
+My dissertation, New Applications of the Nearest-neighbor Chain Algorithm (pdf, defense slides, blog post, advisor's blog post) studies how to relax the "greedy choice" in certain greedy algorithms without affecting the final solution.
 This idea, paired with an algorithmic technique called nearest-neighbor chain, allows us to speed up some greedy algorithms (like the Multi-fragment algorithm for Euclidean TSP from O(n2) to O(n log n) (paper).

 See Research for more or download my academic CV.